 Alexandra Heminsley is author of the bestselling memoir RUNNING LIKE A GIRL, which has now been published in thirteen countries, most recently the Netherlands where she completed a three-day press tour including a Vogue interview and a 4-page spread in the main weekend paper Der Volkskrant.
-Her latest book, LEAP IN, is published in January 2017.
-She is currently co-writing Judy Murray’s memoir for Chatto & Windus, which will be published in June 2017.
+Her latest book, LEAP IN, is available now in paperback, and she recently co-wrote Judy Murray’s memoir for Chatto & Windus, KNOWING THE SCORE, published June 2017.

 After working in publishing for six years she became a freelance journalist, broadcaster and author in 2004.
 Alongside publishing three books under her own name, she has continued to work on ghostwriting projects for major publishers including HarperCollins and Hachette and TV companies such as Lime and Monkey Kingdom.
 She has also worked with brands such as Nike, hush.com and Holland & Barrett.

 After 8 years as the books editor at Elle, and 10 years at BBC Radio 2’s Claudia Winkleman Arts Show, she is now the books editor at thedebrief.co.uk (Bauer Media’s biggest women’s launch in a decade, and recent winner of the PPA launch of the year) and the reviews app 60secondreviews.
 She writes fitness coverage for the-pool.com, the site recently launched by Lauren Laverne and ex-Red magazine editor Sam Baker, and continues to write and review for several national papers and magazines.

 She has spoken at several festivals including Latitude and Greenwich, travelled to Mexico with the British Council in 2015, and was a judge for 2011's Costa Novel of the Year Award.